NAMASTE ! TREK THE HIMALAYA & BEYOND IN 2010:

 Important Note: This itinerary is designed only as a general trip guide to the schedule of our days.
 Changes may be made at any time as we go along and our flexibility will depend upon local conditions.

-Travel Details: If you are making your own arrangements, note that you must arrive in Hanoi no later than March 14, 2011 and that you can not depart earlier than March 31, 2011.
-Ask our ticketing agent to book a room should you have an overnight stopover.
-You are welcome to travel early or stay for extra days at the end.
+Travel Details: You are welcome to arrive early or stay late for extra days.
 We can arrange additional nights at any of our hotels or guest houses for you.
 Airport pickup for early arrivals or late departures can also be arranged upon request.

-Expenses: Additional travel-related expenses include: Your flight to the trip starting point of Hanoi, Visas plus $180USD for your in-trip flights from Hanoi to Hue and from My Son to Saigon.
+Expenses: Additional travel-related expenses include: Your flight to the trip starting point of Hanoi and your Visa(s).
+When purchasing your international ticket to Vietnam, compare your cost options as this trip begins in Hanoi and ends in Saigon.
 Should you need a return flight to Hanoi (the meeting point) we can arrange that for you at an additional cost.
-When purchasing your international ticket to Vietnam, compare your cost options as this trip begins in Hanoi and ends in Saigon.
 We also recommend that you purchase travel insurance which includes coverage for trip cancelation as well as our required emergency medical evacuation coverage.
-We offer many other levels of trip insurance starting at $50USD.
+Many levels of trip insurance can start at $50USD.
 Please see our Policy section for complete information on our trip cancellations policies.
 Payment for additional services may be required at the time the service is received.
 Please refer to the booking information section of our application form for more information.

 (+) Land Cost (land cost as itinerary has described):